claudey/kyledecker.me/readme.md

 # kyledecker.me

-Here's all the junk that makes my site go.
+Here's all the stuff that makes my site go.

 ## Credits